Is there anyone better to play a round with than a mid-handicapper? The easy answer: no.

 A lot of irons on this list and in this class claim to have maximum forgiveness, but do they all have it?
 Invariably, they do not, my friend.
 They do not.

 First off: the shaft.
 The composition of the shaft is going to have a tremendous impact on your swing.
-Which do you choose: graphite or steel?
+Which do you choose: graphite or steel shafts?

 The choice, ultimately, is one that depends mostly on your body type, and on your personal preferences.
 Graphite is lighter and can sometimes change the pace and composition of your swing.
-Steel has its benefits as well, and can change the feel and strength of your strike.
+Steel shafts have their benefits as well, and can change the feel and strength of your strike.
 It can make your shots more consistent.

 Another big factor – arguably a bigger factor – is the style of the head of the club.